Fertility Mental Health:

 Your identity erodes.
 When trying to conceive becomes your entire focus, you lose connection to who you were before.
 Work suffers.
 Friendships fade.
 The things that used to bring you joy feel irrelevant.

-You make decisions from a place of desperation rather than clarity.
+You make some of the biggest decisions of your life while running on empty.
 When to stop treatment.
 Whether to pursue donor eggs or surrogacy.
 How much money to spend.
 These are some of the biggest decisions of your life, and without support, you make them while drowning.

 The cost of not getting help isn't just continued suffering.
 It's compounded suffering that affects every part of your life.